erinmccarty4/erinmccarty4/README.md

  - 👋 Hi, my name is Erin McCarty.
 I'm a strong, independent mother of 2.
-I've jumped in headfirst to start learning how to code.
+I've jumped in headfirst to learn coding.
 I've got the full potential to succeed!
 - 👀 I’m interested in learning more about software engineering.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on different areas/ideas that affiliate with this career.